xxxmtixxx/n8n-Self-Hosted-Community-Edition-Master-Script/README.md

 ## 🔒 Security Notes

 1. **Self-Signed Certificate**: Browser warnings are normal.
+Certificates include all network IP addresses for seamless access.
 Add exception to proceed.
 2. **Local Network Only**: No external ports exposed by default
 3. **Sensitive Data**:
    - `.env` file has 600 permissions